mpaterakis/GameOrganizer/README.md

 Features:
 * Uses 3x3 grids (256x256 pixels each, on the default size)
 * Can use virtually infinite individual grids (game menus)
+* Ability to select the game's default icon, or any custom image
 * Total color customization
 * 2 different spacing modes
 * Rescalable window